-In Jersey it's possible to provide an estimate of deaths by reporting on the underlying cause of death.
-The underlying cause of death is defined as "the disease or injury which initiated the train of morbid events leading directly to death, or the circumstances of the accident or violence which produced the fatal injury".
+It is possible to provide an estimate of deaths by reporting on the underlying cause of death (see Background notes).
+The underlying cause of death is defined by the WHO as "the disease or injury which initiated the train of morbid events leading directly to death, or the circumstances of the accident or violence which produced the fatal injury"3.